actuarial-science/actuarial-science.github.io/_posts/2016-03-20-Introduction-to-copulas.md

 ![](/images/rnorm_plot-1.png)

-If we feed these back into the cumulative distribution function, we generate a uniform distribution.
+If we feed these back into the normal cumulative distribution function, we simulate a uniform distribution.

 ``` r
 y1 <- pnorm(x1)